People Who’ve Never Had a Long-Term Relationship Often Make These 15 Dating Mistakes

 Unsplash

 If you’re carrying baggage from past relationships, it can be difficult to fully embrace a new connection.
-Don’t let past hurts or disappointments cloud your judgment or prevent you from opening up to new possibilities.
+Don’t let past hurts or disappointments cloud your judgement or prevent you from opening up to new possibilities.
 Focus on the present moment and the person in front of you.
 Give them a fair chance and don’t let your past dictate your future.

 15. They don’t prioritise emotional intimacy.